ncatlab/nlab-content/pages/7/5/6/2/2657/content.md

 Hodge theory is centered around fine structure seen at the level of (complex, rational and integer) cohomologies (and [[motive]]s) of [[Kähler manifold]]s, based on the study of [[harmonic form]]s on them: Hodge decomposition, Hard Lefschetz theorem, pure Hodge structures, mixed Hodge structures, variations of Hodge structure, Hodge to de Rham spectral sequence, periods...This basic setup is however by now vastly generalized.

 Main historical contributors include W. Hodge, P. Griffiths, A. Grothendieck, P. Deligne.
 More recently a noncommutative generalization and refinement of Hodge theory is emerging in the work of [[Maxim Kontsevich|M. Kontsevich]] and collaborators (D. Kaledin, L. Katzarkov, T. Pantev...) with precursors in the works of [[Carlos Simpson|C. Simpson]], M. Saito, C. Hertling and others.
+Another very interesting and complex picture is developing for a number of years in works of Goncharov.

 #References and related entries#